CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 #### **1. Clarifications and Potential Improvements**

 1. **Perturbation Strategy**
    - SaCo perturbs pixel subsets by replacing them with the per-sample mean.
 While this is computationally efficient, it might inadvertently alter the underlying data distribution or introduce biases.
-Several alternative strategies could mitigate these effects:
+Several alternative strategies could mitigate these effects
      - **Gaussian Noise**: Replace pixels with random values sampled from a Gaussian distribution centered on the mean, preserving some statistical properties of the data.
      - **Blackout Perturbation**: Mask pixels entirely by setting their values to zero, simplifying interpretability but potentially losing context.
      - **Semantic Perturbation**: Replace pixels with semantically consistent features (e.g., nearby texture or color) to maintain contextual coherence.
 This method could align more closely with real-world scenarios.

 2. **Subset Size ($K$)**
-   - The choice of $K$, the number of pixel subsets, plays a pivotal role in SaCo’s evaluation granularity:
+   - The choice of $K$, the number of pixel subsets, plays a pivotal role in SaCo’s evaluation granularity
      - **Smaller $K$**: Reduces computational complexity but may result in overly coarse evaluations that obscure subtle discrepancies.
      - **Larger $K$**: Allows finer granularity but increases computational cost significantly.
    - A dynamic $K$ selection strategy based on the dataset complexity, salience map distribution, or task-specific requirements could provide an adaptive balance between efficiency and accuracy.